 Here are some excellent guidebooks and maps to help in preparation for your trip to the Smoky Mountain National Park.

 RENTAL CAR FOR YOUR TRIP TO THE SMOKY MOUNTAINS

 If you are planning to rent a car for your trip to the Smoky Mountains, I recommend requesting a quote and comparing prices for different rental car providers to get the best deal.

 WHERE TO STAY IN SMOKY MOUNTAINS

-First of all, you need to decide what area of Smoky Mountains you intend to visit.
+First of all, you need to decide what area of the Smoky Mountains you intend to visit.

 - TENNESSEE: Two popular locations are Sevierville, Pigeon Forge, and Gatlinburg, because of the proximity to the Smokies.